vendablefall/blog.leet.cloud/_posts/2018-01-15-AWS-Advanced-Networking-Study-Guide.markdown

 **7 - General Study Guides**

-Last but not least I found the guide below to be quite useful as this exam is relatively new and there isn't a lot of info on it out there. https://acloud.guru/forums/aws-certified-advanced-networking-specialty/discussion/-Kri4imXe4eBsSu6c36U/pass
+Last but not least I found the guide below to be quite useful as this exam is relatively new and there isn't much info on it out there. https://acloud.guru/forums/aws-certified-advanced-networking-specialty/discussion/-Kri4imXe4eBsSu6c36U/pass

 Hopefully, this guide has given you a good idea on where to start studying for this exam, let me know if there is anything you think I have missed or left out, I am always open to feedback.